Want to Boost Your Husband When You’ve Hit a Little Rough Patch?

 “The success or failure of a couple’s repair attempts is one of the primary factors in whether a marriage is likely to flourish or flounder.”
 John Gottman.

-The context for this post is a couple with a pretty good marriage that hit’s a minor, temporary rough patch…such as holiday stress.
+The context for this post is a couple with a rather good marriage that hit’s a minor, temporary rough patch…such as holiday stress.
 And it focuses on what a wife can say to her husband to repair and reconnect.
 These ideas are some of the sweetest things to say to your husband.
-I sincerely hope some of these ideas work for you.
+I hope some of these ideas work for you.

 All of us at Couples Therapy Inc. wish you a Happy Holiday season!